github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 * Code formatting
 * Replaces the native Ruby linting capabilities using `ruby -w`

-Now that you've got the interface created to receive API events and create check runs, you can create a check run that implements a CI test.

-Your app will run RuboCop on the CI server, and create check runs (CI tests in this case) that report the results that RuboCop reports to {% data variables.product.prodname_dotcom %}.

-The checks API endpoints allow you to report rich details about each check run, including statuses, images, summaries, annotations, and requested actions.
+The REST API allows you to report rich details about each check run, including statuses, images, summaries, annotations, and requested actions.

 Annotations are information about specific lines of code in a repository.
 An annotation allows you to pinpoint and visualize the exact parts of the code you'd like to show additional information for.
 For example, you could show that information as a comment, error, or warning on a specific line of code.
 This tutorial uses annotations to visualize RuboCop errors.